lillyane-937/DS340Finalproj_BERT/README.md

 1. Download the .ipynb/.py file from the repo (The .ipynb file for the BERT model was uploaded on blackboard in case, it was unable to download from Github.) or you can glone the repo but going to your terminal and entering the command: git clone "repo-link" (Note: replace repo link with the actual repo link which you can find by going to code > https> and copying the link.

 3. Google Colab (recommended)
-   - Go to google colab,  select open from the menu options, locate where you stored the file and upload the file onto google colab.
+   - Go to google colab,  select open from the menu options, locate where you stored the Jupyter source file( the .ipynb file) and upload the file onto google colab.

 4. Jupyter Notebook
    - open jupyter notebook
-   - Navigate to the folder of where you want to upload the file
+   - Navigate to the folder of where you want to upload the jupyter source file
    - Click the upload button and locate the downladed file from your local folder
    - Open the file so it gets uploaded onto jupyter notebook